Education Spotlight: Cook Museum of Natural Science

 The Cook Museum of Natural Science is an award-winning state-of-the-art natural science museum in downtown Decatur, AL, that opened in the summer of 2019.
 It’s a great place for kids of all ages to experience hands on learning about the world around us.
-Recently, we sat down with the museum’s Marketing and PR director, Mike Taylor to get the lowdown on why it’s such a great addition to the educational resources in North Alabama.

 Tell us your organization’s story.
 How did it come about?
 What need does your business fill in the community?
 What makes you unique?

 The Cook Museum of Natural Science provides a hands-on, immersive experience where kids can explore, interact with, and learn about nature.
 The Cook Museum’s roots can be traced back to 1968 when John Cook, Sr. opened his professional insect collection to the public by appointment, which at the time had been used primarily for employee training at Cook’s Pest Control.
 It later grew to include a wide array of mounted wildlife, touring malls throughout Alabama, Tennessee, and Georgia.

 In 1980, additional collections of rocks, minerals, fossils, coral, sea shells, mounted wildlife, and federally protected migratory birds were acquired, and a 5,000 square foot building was constructed to house Cook’s Natural Science Museum.
 From its opening in 1980 until its closing in 2016, the Museum welcomed more than 750,000 visitors .
 As meaningful as the Museum had been for decades, the Cook family decided it was time to reinvent the Museum as an even more engaging, exciting, and educational experience for the next generation.
 The new Cook Museum of Natural Science, now a non-profit 501(c)(3), held its grand opening on June 7, 2019.

 What “problem” do you see in the community that you can solve for your customers?